 We set up our standard tables with all 104 cards in one suit at the Spider Palace, though.
 This way, it is easier to get to know the game at first.
 When you are ready, step up your Spider game and try the custom rules for Spider two suits, or even Spider four suits!

-The playing field consists of three areas of card piles – the stock on the top left, the tableau on the bottom, and the foundation on the top right.
-Above the playing field, you see how much time you have left for this round, how many points you gained so far, and how many moves you made.
-In multiplayer mode, your opponents’ progress is also displayed above your playing field.
+The playing field consists of three areas – the stock on the top left, the tableau on the bottom, and the foundation on the top right.
+Above the playing field, you see the points you gained so far, how many moves you made, and how much time you have left in this round.
+In multiplayer mode, your opponents’ progress is also there.

-In Spider Solitaire, you must sort 104 cards into sequences.
-You can move the revealed cards in between the piles of the tableau.
-Once the revealed cards make up a sequence, they will be automatically moved to the foundation.
+Following the Spider Solitaire rules, you must sort the 104 cards of the tableau and stock into sequences, and place them in the foundation.
+You can move the revealed cards between the piles of the tableau.
+Once the revealed cards make up a complete sequence, they will automatically move to the foundation.
 There are three conditions to meet for the cards to be a sequence:

 - All cards of a sequence must be of the same suit.